fluree/docs.flur.ee/content/using_from_app.md

 1. The JSON API (i.e. FlureeQL)
 2. GraphQL
-3. An embeddable FlureeDB client (not yet in beta)
+3. An embeddable FlureeDB client (not yet in production)

 For any of these methods, a valid token must be supplied with the database requests (queries, transactions, etc.).